Bill Shankly: Carlisle United

 Shankly had a single season, 1932–33, at Carlisle United, then relatively new to the Football League and playing in the Third Division North, their reserve side playing in the North Eastern League.
-Shankly was recommended by a scout called Peter Carruthers who had seen him playing for Cronberry.
+Shankly was recommended by scout Peter Carruthers, who had seen him playing for Cronberry.
 He was invited for a month's trial and said it was the first time he had left Scotland.
 He was signed after just one trial match for Carlisle's reserves against Middlesbrough reserves, even though Carlisle reserves lost the match 6–0.
 A local newspaper report said that he had worked hard and might develop into a useful left back.
 In fact, he developed into a top-class right-half.

 Shankly made his senior debut on 31 December 1932 in a 2–2 draw against Rochdale and made 16 appearances for the first team.
 At the end of the season, the reserves won the North Eastern League Cup, defeating Newcastle United reserves 1–0 in the final.
 In his 1976 autobiography, Shankly stated that he still had the medal.

 At this stage of his career, Shankly was assessed as "a hard running, gritty right-half" whose displays brought him much praise and credit.
 He was considered a promising key young player who was capable of taking Carlisle to greater things.
-He was paid four pounds ten shillings a week at Carlisle which he considered a good wage as the top rate at that time was eight pounds.
-Shankly was happy at Carlisle which was close to his home at Glenbuck and he had settled in well with almost a guarantee of first team football.
+He was paid £4 and ten shillings a week at Carlisle, which he considered a good wage as the top rate at that time was £8.
+Shankly was happy at Carlisle, which was close to his home at Glenbuck, and he had settled in well with almost a guarantee of first team football.
 When the opportunity came for him to move on, he was not convinced he wanted to leave.